AdobeDocs/marketo.de-DE/help/marketo/product-docs/additional-apps/seo/keywords/seo-get-suggested-keywords.md

    ![](assets/image2014-9-18-10-3a54-3a12.png)

-   Großartig!
+   Sehr gut!
 Ihr Suchbegriff wurde hinzugefügt.

    ![](assets/image2014-9-18-10-3a54-3a16.png)